Ensuring Access to Cancer Screening Services in Northwestern Ontario: Impact of the Screen for Life Bus Cancellation

 I would like us to get another bus for screening or to set up a pop-up clinic here so that women don’t have to travel, suggests councilor Cannon.

-In a response to Radio-Canada, the Ministry of Health said that with Ontario Health and the Northeast Regional Cancer Program, they are working with affected communities on options that could provide access to continued support for cancer screening services in the region.
+In a response to Radio-Canada, the Ministry of Health said that with Ontario Health and the Northeast Regional Cancer Program, they are working with affected communities on options that might provide access to continued support for cancer screening services in the region.

 With information from Bienvenu Senga